radualexandrub/Study/Git/Git-CLI-commands.md

 git commit -m "Initial commit from local project" git push origin master
 ```

 ---

-## <a name="mistakes_locally"></a>Locally Mistakes that could've been made
+## Locally Mistakes that could've been made

-### <a name="mistake_1"></a>If we made changes to a single_file but then we don't want to keep the changes to that file anymore (we want to undo/go back):
+### If we made changes to a single_file but then we don't want to keep the changes to that file anymore (we want to undo/go back):

 ```bash
 git checkout single_file.py
 ```

 And if we want to discard all changes/modifications to our files:

 ```bash
 git checkout -- .
 ```

 Also, if we want to delete/get rid of untracked files (newly created files):

 ```bash
 git clean -fd # force directories
 ```

-### <a name="mistake_2"></a>We mess up a commit -m message.
+### We mess up a commit -m message.
 We want to modify the last commit message without doing another commit

-**WARNING: The following commands in this section will change the hash of previous commits => THIS WILL CHANGE *GIT HISTORY* => IF OTHER PEOPLE WILL PULL THE CHANGES AFTER EXECUTING THESE COMMANDS, THE CHANGED HISTORY COULD CAUSE BIG PROBLEMS TO THEIR REPOSITORIES.
+**WARNING: The following commands in this section will change the hash of previous commits => THIS WILL CHANGE _GIT HISTORY_ => IF OTHER PEOPLE WILL PULL THE CHANGES AFTER EXECUTING THESE COMMANDS, THE CHANGED HISTORY COULD CAUSE BIG PROBLEMS TO THEIR REPOSITORIES.
 We can only change git history when we're the only one owners of the repository.**

 ```bash
 git commit --amend -m "Corrected commit message"
 ```

-### <a name="mistake_3"></a>We forgot to add a file to the last commit.
+### We forgot to add a file to the last commit.
 We want the add the file without commiting again.

 ```bash
 git add file.c # get the file in the staging area git commit --amend # this will add the new file to last commit, also it opens a log in Vim, exit with :wq